Develop an effective sales team

 • Leads followed up - see how successful and fast your sales staff are at following up on sales enquiries generated by your marketing activity.

 • Qualified prospects - ask the sales staff to let you have the qualified prospects that they have identified.
-These are people who have been picked out as needing the products or services that you offer and who are able to purchase, but who haven't approached you - or been approached.
+These are people who need your products or services and can buy them.
+Yet, they haven't approached you, or been approached.